A Bayesian approach to tissue-fraction estimation for oncological PET segmentation

-We evaluated our method in the context of segmenting oncological PET images of patients with lung cancer.
-The results motivate evaluation of this method for other cancers where tumor delineation is needed from PET images \citep{ford200918f,im2018current}.
-Further, the methodology is general and can be extended to segment PET images for other applications, such as those in oncology, cardiology and neurology.
-Additionally, the method can be extended to segment images from other imaging modalities that have low resolution, such as SPECT and optical imaging, with ongoing efforts in SPECT \citep{HaeSol2020SPECT}.
+We evaluated our method in the context of segmenting oncological PET images of patients with lung cancer and demonstrated accurate tumor segmentation performance.
+The method is general and thus, these results motivate the evaluation of the method for other cancer types.
+However, segmenting tumors in the lung region could be easier due to the scarce FDG uptake in the lung.
+In other cancer types, tumor-to-background intensity ratios may be lower, which may make the segmentation task challenging.
+For example, renal tumors often have similar FDG uptake as the normal renal cortex.
+Further, there may be situations where the FDG uptake in tumor is lower than the background, such as photon-deficient tumors on the liver.
+Thus, before application to other cancers, corresponding validation studies would be needed.
+Additionally, the method can be extended to segment PET images for other applications, such as those in cardiology and neurology.
+Further, the method can be extended to segment images from other imaging modalities that have low resolution, such as SPECT and optical imaging, with ongoing efforts in SPECT \citep{HaeSol2020SPECT,liu2021fully}.